 14 days Everest base camp trek

-14 days Everest base camp trek is the trekking package of Mount Everest Base camp for the trekkers who are interested to step on Mount Everest base camp view the stunning views of Himalayas.
+14 days Everest base camp trek is the trekking package of Mount Everest Base camp with the cost USD 1360.00 per person for the trekkers who are interested to step on Mount Everest base camp view the stunning views of Himalayas.
 Due to angle difference you cannot view the Mount Everest from Everest base camp.
 You have to trek uphill left from Gorekshep to Kalapatthar to see stunning view of Mount Everest.
 The Everest Base Camp trekking is called as EBC trek in short.
 This trek contains many beautiful mountains, stupas, monasteries, and rivers.
 The Tyanboche is very famous for beautiful monastery with praying Lamas around.
 The wide trail in most of the places to the Everest is surrounded by the snowcapped mountains, including Mt.
 Everest (8,848m), the highest peak in the world.
 During the EBC trek, the trekkers explore the breathtaking view of the Mt.
 Everest.
 Ama Dablam (6,812m), Lhotse (8,516m), Nuptse (7,879m) and many more snowcapped mountains.

 The Everest base camp trek route is wide and flat and no risk of avalanche and land slide.
 But due to higher elevation trekkers should be careful on high altitude sickness.